tub-aset/spreadingactivation/README.md

 ## Usage

-* Pulse `0` refer to the initial activated vertexes (i.e. no output, edge nor input activation).
+* Pulse `0` refer to the initial activated vertices (i.e. no output, edge nor input activation).
 * The direction of edges does not matter, activation will be spread both ways (in back and forth direction).
 * Invalid or non-existent activation values (i.e. infinity, NaN, 0) will not be considered for further calculation nor stored.